Cooperative Bank scam: ED attaches properties worth Rs 45.32 crore in Karnataka

 The ED said that these banks were established in 2015 with an intention of avoiding payment of TDS.

-Co- operative banks are required to pay TDS under Income Tax Act.
+Co-operative banks are required to pay TDS under Income Tax Act.
 Between 2016 to 2019, crores of rupees were transferred from the society (Sri Guru Sarvabhouma Credit Co-operative Ltd.) to the bank.

-President and M V Maiya were responsible for transferring of the amounts from the said society to the NPA accounts of the bank to reduce the NPA parameter.
+President and M V Maiya were responsible for transferring the amounts from the said society to the NPA accounts of the bank to reduce the NPA parameter.
 The ED initiated the probe based on a complaint filed with the Bengaluru police.
 The ED found the accused persons had embezzled more than Rs 1,500 crore collected from a large number of depositors.

 The accused persons withdrew money from the bank by creating fictitious loan accounts and did not repay the money and committed breach of trust and cheated public at large.